arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/projektarten.markdown

 **English:**

-Project Types categorise a project in a primarily academic or more general sense.
-[Project Categories](https://docs.arkumu.nrw/documentation/controlled-vocabularies/project-categories), on the other hand, categorise the project in an artistic manner.
+Project types classify a project within a primarily academic or more general context.
+In contrast, [Project Categories](https://docs.arkumu.nrw/documentation/controlled-vocabularies/project-categories) describe the artistic orientation of the project.

 <br/>